Emvista/WConvKB/README.md

 ## Description

-The `src` directory contains the code of the model, based directly on ConvKB implementation. \
+The `src` directory contains the code of the model, based directly on ConvKB implementation.
-In `data` the RezoJDM16k dataset can be found. \
+The RezoJDM16k dataset can be found in `src/benchmarks/RezoJDM16k`.
 Finally `notebooks` provides an easy way to produce the initializing embeddings using OpenKE.

 ## Results